 Until the date that the Rights become exercisable (the "Distribution Date"), common stock certificates will also evidence the Rights and will contain a notation to that effect.
 Any transfer of shares of common stock prior to the Distribution Date will constitute a transfer of the associated Rights.
 After the Distribution Date, the Rights will separate from the common stock and be evidenced by Right certificates, which the Company will mail to all holders of Rights that have not become void.
 After the Distribution Date, if a person or group already is or becomes an Acquiring Person, all holders of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase price to purchase shares of common stock (or other securities or assets as determined by the Board) with a market value of two times the purchase price (a "Flip-in Event").
-After the Distribution Date, if a Flip-in Event has already occurred and the Company is acquired in a merger or similar transaction, all holders of Rights, except the Acquiring Person, may exercise their Rights upon payment of the acquiring Person, may exercise their Rights upon payment of the purchase of Rights, except the Acquiring Person, may exercise their Rights upon payment of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase price to Rights, except the Acquiring Person, may exercise their Rights upon payment of the acquiring Person, may exercise their Rights upon payment of the purchase shares of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase shares of the acquiring or other appropriate entity with a market value of two times the purchase price of the Rights.
+After the Distribution Date, if a Flip-in Event has already occurred and the Company is acquired in a merger or similar transaction, all holders of Rights, except the Acquiring Person, may exercise their Rights upon payment of the purchase price, to purchase shares of the acquiring or other appropriate entity with a market value of two times the purchase price of the Rights.
 Rights may be exercised to purchase Series B Preferred Stock only after the Distribution Date occurs and prior to the occurrence of a Flip-in Event as described above.
 A Distribution Date resulting from the commencement of a tender offer or an exchange offer as described in the second bullet point above could precede the occurrence of a Flip-in Event, in which case the Rights could be exercised to purchase Series B Preferred Stock.
 A Distribution Date resulting from any occurrence described in the first bullet point above would necessarily follow the occurrence of a Flip-in Event, in which case the Rights could be exercised to purchase shares of common stock (or other securities or assets) as described above.